An expanded public library system will provide for neighborhoods outside Central Austin

 "It would be incredible to get more people access to not only the books that we have available, but also just to get to know that libraries are there for them no matter if they live in the outskirts of the city,” Garcia said.

-By expanding the City’s library spaces, they will be able to provide more free programs like the music team lab.
+By expanding the city’s library spaces, the Austin Public Library will be able to provide more free programs like the music team lab.

-Austin Public Library says the proposed projects would be supported by future bonds and would be completed in the next few years.
+The Austin Public Library said the proposed projects would be supported by future bonds and would be completed in the next few years.